Shehla-noor/CS867-Assignment-3/README.md

 | Without Using Data Augmentation | 86.47% |

 ### Training and Testing Accuracy and Loss
 Figure.
-4 (a) and (b) shows Accuracy and Loss respec-tively over the epochs for the proposed model.
+4 (a) and (b) shows Accuracy and Loss respectively over the epochs for the proposed model.
 It can be observed that the training accuracy is reaching gradually to 95.47% and testing accuracy to 86.47%.
 Whereas, loss is gradually decreasing in each epoch over 10 epochs and then training stops due to early stopping.

 <img src="Data/Accuracy.JPG" width="300"/> <img src="Data/Loss.JPG" width="300"/>